ashleychontos/pySYD/README.md

 - info/todo.txt: Basic text file containing IDs of stars to be processed (one star ID per line)
 - data/: Directory containing data to be processed.
 File format: ID_LC.txt (lightcurve: days versus fractional flux) and ID_PS.txt (power spectrum: muHz versus ppm^2 muHz^-1).
-- info/star_info.csv: a means of providing individualistic information on the stars to be processed.
-If there is no estimate of numax is but stellar parameters are provided, they will be used to estimate an expected numax.
+- info/star_info.csv: individual star information, but is not a requirement for the pipeline to run.
+However if stellar properties are provided, `pySYD` will estimate a value for numax and use that as an initial starting point.
+Again, this is not a requirement and any targets that are not successfully crossmatched will still run if they are in the todo.txt (or provided via command line).
+Therefore, targets in this csv do not need to be in any specific order nor do they need to exactly include all targets in todo.txt.
+This can be a file that contains thousands of stars, where only a subset is run (i.e. think of this as a master dictionary for stellar information).
 In order to read information in properly, star_info.csv requires the following columm heads:
-  - "stars" : star IDs that should exactly match the targets provided via command line or in todo.txt.
-This does not need to be in any specific order, nor does it need to exactly include all targets in todo.txt.
-This can be a file that contains thousands of stars, where only a subset is run.
-Think of this as a master dictionary for stellar information.
+  - "stars" : star IDs that should exactly match the targets provided via command line or in todo.txt
   - "rad" : stellar radius (in solar radii)
   - "teff" : effective temperature (K)
   - "logg" : surface gravity (dex)